raspberrypilearning/touch-free-tap/en/step_4.md

 --- /task ---

 --- task ---

-Add code to measure distance using the ultrasonic sensor.
+Add code to measure distance using the ultrasonic sensor and print out the result:

 --- code ---
 ---